 Visitors who want to shop from your store without getting registered can make a purchase easily with the Guest Checkout option.

-One Page Checkout module offers 3 layout designs: 1-column, 2-column, and 3-column.
+One Page Fast Checkout module offers 3 layout designs: 1-column, 2-column, and 3-column.
 You can customize the layout accordingly.

 Set the checkout fields’ priority with the drag and drop feature.
-Pick a field, drag, and drop it to the place where you want to display it on the checkout page.
+Pick a checkout field and drop it to the desired position.

 One page checkout is GDPR compatible and has a fully mobile responsive layout.
 It has multi-lingual support.